 - Please note that any California laboratory performing testing under the provisions of the EUA must hold a valid California clinical laboratory license pursuant to Business and Professions Code (BPC) section 1265.

-- If a California laboratory sends biological specimens originating in California for SARS-CoV-2 testing to a laboratory outside the state that does not hold California licensure, the California laboratory can apply for approval to add the out-of-state laboratory as a temporary testing site to test for SARS-CoV-2 for the duration of the emergency.
+- If a California laboratory sends biological specimens originating in California for SARS-CoV-2 testing to a laboratory outside the state that does not hold California licensure, the out of state laboratory must have a California laboratory license.

-- For more information on this process or to request an application, please contact LFS at LFSCOVID@cdph.ca.gov.
-LFS will process the application within 10 days of receipt of a complete application, which should be sent to the same email address.
+- For more information about this requirement or to request an application, please contact LFS at LFSCOVID@cdph.ca.gov.

 - Both the California and the out-of-state laboratory must have a CLIA certificate of compliance.